Cubic threefolds moduli and the Monster group: Eisenstein lattices and ball arrangements

 \subsection{Ball quotients over the Eisenstein field}

 We will be mostly concerned with lattices $L$ of signature $(2n,2)$ that are generated by its $2$-vectors.
 Then $\LL$ has \emph{Lorentzian} signature $(n,1)$ and is generated by its $3$-vectors.
-The group $\U(\LL)$ is arithmetic in $\U(V(\LL))$ and hence a lattice.
+The group $\U(\LL)$ is arithmetic in $\U(V(\LL))$ and hence a lattice in that group (in the sense that it is a discrete subgroup of finite covolume).
 The vectors $z\in V(\LL)$ with $\la z,z\ra<0$ define a ball $\BB(V)\subset \PP(V)$ on which $\U(V(\LL))$ acts.
 This is in fact a symmetric domain for $\U(V(\LL))$ (or $\PU(V(\LL))$).
-The Baily-Borel theory then tells us that the complex analytic orbifold $\BB(V(\LL))_{\U(\LL)}$ naturally lives in the quasi-projective category (more on this in Subsection \ref{subsect:cuspidaldich}).
+The Baily-Borel theory then tells us that the complex analytic orbifold $\BB(V(\LL))_{\U(\LL)}$ naturally lives in the quasi-projective category.

 We will often write $\BB(\LL)$ for $\BB(V(\LL))$.